The Diefenbunker – Cold War Secret Defence Facility.

 In an abandoned gravel pit on the outskirts of the small Ontario farming community of Carp (just west of Ottawa) strange things were happening.
 It was 1959 and over the next two years this site was transformed into one of Canada’s primary Cold War secret defence facilities.
 A few months earlier Prime Minister John Diefenbaker had risen in the House of Commons to make this announcement: “…development of a decentralized federal system of emergency government with central, regional and zonal elements would proceed” (Hansard, Aug 21, 1958)

 Mr. Diefenbaker went on to describe the basic principles of what became known as the Continuity of Government Program.
 These principles in effect set up a framework for the protection and support of key government elements in case of massive nuclear attack on North America.
 Small numbers of elected federal and provincial representatives along with supporting officials were included in this program.
-While generally calling for these people to be evacuated from risk areas and be able to operate on a decentralized basis.
+While generally calling for these people to be evacuated from risk areas and be able to run on a decentralized basis.
 There was recognition of Ottawa’s particular vulnerability to direct attack by a manned bomber carrying up to a five megaton nuclear weapon and the need for some degree of protection against blast and the other direct effects of such a weapon.
 Over the next decade a system of up to 50 protective shelters were put in place across the nation.
-The Department of National Defence was given the responsibility to build and run seven of the most sophisticated shelters.
+The Department of National Defence was given the responsibility to build and run seven of the most advanced shelters.
 The facility at Carp was the “flagship” as it was also resistant to high levels of blast ( the equivalent of 5 million tons of TNT exploding at about a mile away) compared to the all of others which were only designed to protect against fallout.
 Shelter in the Central Emergency Government Facility was provided for 535 people for up to 30 days

 Due to the lack of a suitable, nearby massif of hard rock, the usual approach to building a shelter to resist the direct effects of a nuclear weapon which consisted of tunnelling into and hollowing out a granite mountain could not be followed.
 Instead the designers built a monolithic heavily reinforced high strength concrete “box” and surrounded it with a 5-foot thick pad of compacted, well-drained gravel.
 The facility’s roof and base slabs are 5 foot thick and are 154 feet on a side.
 Thirty-six 4.5- foot diameter columns at 22 feet centers carry the blast load from the roof slab through four levels to the base.
 The column shear heads and bases flare out to 10 feet diameter and are specially reinforced with thick steel plates welded to large rolled steel H-sections that run down the center of each column.
 The walls of the building range from 2.5 feet to over 4 feet thick.
 This strength as needed to make sure that the facility could survive a 5-megaton ground detonation at 1.1 miles from ground zero.
 At such a distance the blast over pressure would have been over 100-psi and the “wind” passing over the structure would have exceeded 1000 mph!